ptaconet/modisfast/README.md

 ## Next steps

-Next developments may involve including access to more collections from other OPeNDAP servers, and submitting the package to the CRAN and the [rOpenSci](https://ropensci.org/) archives.
+Next developments may involve including access to more collections from other OPeNDAP servers, and submitting the package to the [rOpenSci](https://ropensci.org/) archives.

 Any contribution is welcome !